In this series, I am teaching How To Love God The Father when you were mistreated and or abused by your own father or parent(s).

 I’m Natalie Parkerson, an evangelist and the founder of both Salvaged Christian Ministries and Soul Clinic.
 My hope is that God’s Word delivers you, blesses you, encourages you and comforts you.

 I own Soul Clinic and I’m the author of this video.

 Life can be utterly and completely terrifying, especially when you feel isolated, abandoned, forsaken, alone, grief-stricken, disenfranchised, discarded, dismissed and or misunderstood or unloved.

-Knowledge, wisdom, and understanding is a great power over your issues, circumstances and situation.
+Knowledge, wisdom, and understanding is great power over your issues, circumstances, and situation.
 If you’re confused as to why you feel or behave the way you do, you’re not experiencing anything new to God.
 He can deliver you from absolutely anything but in order for Him to do so, you must be willing to allow Him to do just that.

 What Causes Anxiety?

 - Family background & Genetics

 - Overly protective, critical, or perfectionistic families

 - Early life trauma of abuse, separation, or neglect